AbdoSalah22/instabug-infrastructure-task-2025/README.md

 * [ ] Add `--dry-run`, `--namespace`, `--filter` flags.
 * [ ] Write shell scripts to automate testing and validation.
 * [ ] Use go routines to handle large number of secrets

 ---

-## 🤖 AI Tools Usage

-I value transparency and learning, here's exactly how I used AI:
-* Roadmap planning
-* Installing Docker/Minikube on Windows
-* Markdown formatting help
-* Python helper functions
-* Fixing errors in Python & Go
-* Translating Python to Go

-> 📌 This README was 100% written by me, only formatting help came from AI.

----